SMARTMarkers/demo-patientapp/README.md

 -----------------------------------

-## Step 4: Get all Requests and Reports for the Patient

-Once successfully logged in as a patient, we now want to fetch all the PGHD related `Requests`, the instruments embedded in those requests and any historical `Reports` previously submitted, all appropriately grouped and sorted by thier due dates and completion status.
+## (4) Assuming login was successful, we now want to fetch all the PGHD related `Requests`, the instruments embedded in those requests and any historical `Reports` previously submitted, all appropriately grouped and sorted by thier due dates and completion status.

-SMART Markers hides all the quering complexity and exploses APIs todo just that, with only a few lines of code.
+SMART Markers hides all the quering complexity and exploses APIs todo just that, and, with only, a few lines of code.

 ```swift
 guard let patient = manager.patient else { return }